ottotsuma/Melvor-Classes-Species/README.md

 * replaced Kynes_Peace upgrade modifier from GP From Sales to GP gained when earning GP, except Alt.
 Magic and Item Sales

 # 1.13.7
-* added summoning synergy for tortoise + shout
+* added summoning synergy for tortoise + you

 # 1.13.6
 * minor code cleanup, no change in functionality